Deborah Wai Kapohe

 From 2012 until 2018, Deborah returned to her ancestral home of Whanganui to work as the Arts Adviser for the Whanganui District Council.
-During this time, she developed her arts management skills for events, funding and facilitating multi-discipline cross collaboration as well as performing with the New Zealand Opera School, concert and event work and developing her self-accompanied recitals through the study of historic guitars.
+During this time, she developed her arts management skills for events, funding and facilitating multi-discipline cross collaboration as well as performing with the New Zealand Opera School, concert and event work, and developing her self-accompanied recitals through the study and use of historic guitars.

 In 2019, Deborah completed the New Zealand Legal Practice Examination and the Legal Professional Studies Certificate.
 In 2021, she was admitted to the Bar.

-From 2020, Deborah returned to singing, focusing on developing her skills in the Old Italian Method.
-This re-focusing is having a profound effect on her singing and philosophy for her work as an emerging teacher.
+During the pandemic, Deborah returned to studying singing, focusing on developing her skills in the Old Italian Method.
+This re-focusing has had a profound effect on her singing and philosophy for her work as an emerging teacher.
 She also became a member of both NEWZATS and IRMTNZ, and performed regularly in South Africa and New Zealand.
 These performances included Cabaret, Recital, and Concert work.